mjeisenh/two-strike-hitting/README.md

 ### Target Variable: xwOBA (Expected Weighted On-Base Average)

-Unlike box-score statistics (which penalize a batter for hitting a line drive directly into defensive positioning), xwOBA uses Statcast launch speed and launch angle to calculate the expected value of contact, isolating swing quality from defensive luck.
+Unlike batting average, which will penalize a batter for hitting a line drive directly at a fielder, xwOBA uses Statcast launch speed and launch angle to calculate the expected value of contact, isolating swing quality from defensive luck.

 ### Model Training & Validation